psenough/teach_yourself_demoscene_in_14_days/README.md

 # Teach Yourself Demoscene in 14 Days

-A guidebook idea for newcomers to the demoscene, spawned from [a certain pouet.net forum thread](http://www.pouet.net/topic.php?which=10882&amp;page=1).
+A guidebook for newcomers to the demoscene, spawned from [a certain pouet.net forum thread](http://www.pouet.net/topic.php?which=10882&amp;page=1).

 ## Day 1 - Demoscene?